Cwarburg/MLOPS-group-67/README.md

 To accurately classify the IMDB movie reviews, we used the [Transformers](https://huggingface.co/docs/transformers/en/index) framework by huggingface.
 This framework allowed us to used a pretrained model which we could finetune, and also had a autotokenizer function which allowed us to effectevly convert the reviews to tokens.
-We experimented with some of the models, but ended up using the Distilbert-uncased model, because of its ability.
+We experimented with some of the models, but ended up using the tiny-bert model, because of it's small easy that could be trained quickly and it still had good results.

 ## Coding environment